Marcus Brown (cornerback, born 1987)

-Marcus Brown (born January 27, 1987) is a former American football cornerback who played in the National Football League.
+Marcus Brown (born January 27, 1987) is an American former professional football cornerback who played in the National Football League (NFL).
 He was signed by the Seattle Seahawks as an undrafted free agent in 2010.
 He played college football at Arkansas State.

 Brown was also a member of the Miami Dolphins.

 College career

 Brown redshirted as a true freshman and participated on the scout team.

 As a freshman redshirt, Brown played in eight games and starting in one.
 He ended the season with 16 tackles with a forced fumble.
 He also returned a punt for 12 yards.

 He sat out his entire sophomore season in 2007.

 He played in all 12 games as a junior in 2008.
 He tallied 57 tackles with 5 of them being for a loss of yards.
 He also forced 2 fumbles and returned one for a 71-yard touchdown.
 He had one interception.

 As a senior in 2009, Brown recorded 47 tackles and one forced fumble.